-If your system does not have an SMN, plan to attach a keyboard, monitor, mouse, and a USB DVD drive directly to the Base I/O BMC on the SGI UV server.
+If your system does not have an SMN, plan to attach a keyboard, monitor, and mouse directly to the Base I/O BMC on the SGI UV server.
+The SGI UV 300 platform includes a DVD drive.
+If you do not have an SGI UV 300, plan to attach a USB DVD drive, too.

 If you plan to install onto an SGI UV 2000 system, and you need this equipment, plan to procure an approved USB DVD drive from SGI.
 Contact your SGI representative and ask for the USB DVD drive with marketing code LSV-DVD-EXT.

-Your SGI UV system is cabled correctly and attached to the network in accordance with your site practices.
+• Your SGI UV system is cabled correctly and attached to the network in accordance with your site practices.